pikkukurkku/pikkukurkku/README.md

 - 👀 I’m a full-stack MERN web developer
 - 🎓 Graduate of the Ironhack Web Development Bootcamp - more than just a crash course in html/css.
-I learnt how to build full stack applications with API calls to noSQL Databases or JSON server, I also know how to code user autherntication in the backend and much more
+I learnt how to build full stack applications with API calls to noSQL Databases or JSON server, I also know how to code user authentication in the backend and much, much more
 - 🎓 REACT, EXPRESS, JAVASCRIPT, REST API, software testing with Jasmine, Mongo DB
-- ✨ Looking for work opportunities
+- ✨ Looking for work opportunities, please be that one "yes" :) I will pay off with hard work and dedication.
 -
 - 📫 How to reach me => natalia.ogorek@gmail.com